Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 • Set allow/block rules per crawler (GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, Google-Extended, etc.)

-Recommended e-commerce configuration
+The e-commerce configuration I'd run

 Allow - these drive citations and traffic